 Seresto is by far the most popular and best tick and flea collar for dogs!
 With over ten thousands of wonderful online reviews on many different websites, it is an online bestseller recommended by so many veterinarians that it’s hard to ignore its efficiency.
 Bayer Seresto has two very strong active ingredients: 10% of Active ingredients: 4.5% of Imidacloprid and 4.5 % of Flumethrin.

-Seresto is non-greasy, odorless, super easy to put on any dog, and even has a quick release mechanism.
+Seresto is non-greasy, odorless, super easy to put on any dog, and even has a quick-release mechanism.
 By using a single Seresto flea collar, your dog will enjoy 8 full months of excellent protection against fleas, ticks, larvae, lice, and even sarcoptic mange.
-The greater news is that Seresto can be used on puppies from 7 weeks, unlike other products which only allow pups of at least three months of age.
+The greater news is that Seresto can be used on puppies from 7 weeks, unlike other products that only allow pups of at least three months of age.

 Many other flea control products only kill fleas and ticks while Seresto collars will also repel these parasites so they stay away from your dog altogether.
 The collar has a slow release and low concentration that is perfect to kill parasites on contact, without them needing to bite to be dead.
 It’s overall the best dog flea collar you can buy today and it is totally worth its higher price tag.